tralph3/ZeroTier-GUI/README.md

 # Installation

-You can download the software from the AUR
+You can download the software from the [AUR](https://aur.archlinux.org/packages/zerotier-gui-git/).

     paru -Syu zerotier-gui-git